9 US Cities That Are Way Too Expensive For Retirees

 Although there are still certain cities in these states where you can retire for a reasonable price, others are becoming prohibitively expensive.
 We’ve done some research to help you avoid the mistake of moving to a location that will take up a larger portion of your hard-earned savings than it should.

-We’ve found a few US cities you might want to avoid if nesting expansion isn’t a priority by looking at characteristics such as percentage of the population over 65, median home list price, the annual cost of living, and whether there is a tax on social security or retirement income.
+We’ve found a few US cities you might want to avoid if nesting expansion isn’t a priority by looking at characteristics such as the percentage of the population over 65, median home list price, the annual cost of living, and whether there is a tax on social security or retirement income.

-Photo by GagliardiPhotography from Shutterstock
+Photo by Andy Konieczny from shutterstock.com

 1. Rancho Palos Verdes, California